LarsEKrueger/pandoc-snowflake/readme.md

 filter to generate such a chart.
 Add the chart events to the scene sections and add the plot in a top-level section.

+You might also want to link to the intermediate or final scenes (steps 9 and
+10) using `pandoc-vimwiki` until the full vimwiki parser becomes part of pandoc.
+Another option is to use `pandoc-include` and maintain the links manually.

 <!--
 vim: tw=78
 -->